kord-network/docs/concepts/courtroom.md

 a generalised framework for incentivised service provision.

-The courtroom framework will offer a generic interface for handling cases, register clients and services and submitting a new case where each service can use and set its own specific game rules. e.g which evidence types a client should submit for a case, grace periods for submitting evidences, the compensation amount for the case of a valid case...
+The courtroom framework will offer a generic interface for handling cases, registering clients and services and submitting new cases where each service can use and set its own specific game rules. e.g which evidence types a client should submit for a case, grace periods for submitting evidences, the compensation amount for the case of a valid case...